helloanh/aws-wordpress-setup/aws-wp-setup-lab1-setup-environment.md

 4. Lower the health check interval to 10 seconds, healthy threshold to 3.
 So now the instance will come into service within 30 seconds.
 8. Name the database and launch.

-## V. Set Up Load Balancer in EC2

-1. Name load balancer something like mywordpressLB.
-2. Go to the next page and assign the web-dmz security group you created earlier in Step 2.
-3. Configure heatlh check.
-Just name the *Ping Path* file to healthy.html
-4. Lower the health check interval to 10 seconds, healthy threshold to 3.
-So now the instance will come into service within 30 seconds.
-8. Name the database and launch.

-## V. Set Up Load Balancer in EC2

-1. Name load balancer something like mywordpressLB.
-2. Go to the next page and assign the web-dmz security group you created earlier in Step 2.
-3. Configure heatlh check.
-Just name the *Ping Path* file to healthy.html
-4. Lower the health check interval to 10 seconds, healthy threshold to 3.
-So now the instance will come into service within 30 seconds.
-8. Name the database and launch.

-## V. Set Up Load Balancer in EC2

-1. Name load balancer something like mywordpressLB.
-2. Go to the next page and assign the web-dmz security group you created earlier in Step 2.
-3. Configure heatlh check.
-Just name the *Ping Path* file to healthy.html
-4. Lower the health check interval to 10 seconds, healthy threshold to 3.
-So now the instance will come into service within 30 seconds.
-8. Name the database and launch.

-## V. Set Up Load Balancer in EC2

-1. Name load balancer something like mywordpressLB.
-2. Go to the next page and assign the web-dmz security group you created earlier in Step 2.
-3. Configure heatlh check.
-Just name the *Ping Path* file to healthy.html
-4. Lower the health check interval to 10 seconds, healthy threshold to 3.
-So now the instance will come into service within 30 seconds.
-8. Name the database and launch.

-## V. Set Up Load Balancer in EC2

-1. Name load balancer something like mywordpressLB.
-2. Go to the next page and assign the web-dmz security group you created earlier in Step 2.
-3. Configure heatlh check.
-Just name the *Ping Path* file to healthy.html
-4. Lower the health check interval to 10 seconds, healthy threshold to 3.
-So now the instance will come into service within 30 seconds.
-5. Hit create.

 ## VI.
 Set Up DNS in Route53